jts272/pp4-safe-hands-guitar-tech/README.md

 On entry of the blog section, the user is presented with a list view of blog posts.
 These are paginated in groups of two, allowing full navigation across all published blog posts.
 Like and comment counts are shown, as well as a link to read the topic in full.
-A link home is provided for when the user is finished with this section
+A link home is provided for when the user is finished with this section.

 #### Mobile blog detail